6 Most Famous Legends and Stories of the Great Wall of China

 A man-made wonder over time, the Great Wall of China is now one of the most iconic landmarks on earth.
 It is a symbol of China's rich history and culture, and has been a source of inspiration and wonderment for millennia.
 The Great Wall is not only a feat of ancient engineering, but it also has a rich collection of legends and stories that have been passed down from generation to generation.

-In this article, we will explore the most famous legends of the Great Wall of China.
+In this article, we will explore the most famous stories of the Great Wall of China.
 These legends and stories have been a part of Chinese folklore for centuries and are still popular today.
 They provide a glimpse into the history of the Great Wall, and showcase the enduring spirit and perseverance of the Chinese people.

 The story of Meng Jiangnv is an enduring legend that has captured the hearts and minds of people in China when talking about the construction of the Great Wall of China.
 It is a story that speaks to the power of love, loss, and the human spirit.
 According to the legend, during the reign of Emperor Qin Shi Huang in Qin Dynasty, the people were forced to do the hard labor.